 There’s a lot of things in Toronto worth photographing.
 The city is blessed with an abundance of green space, beautiful beaches, a diverse array of neighbourhoods each with their own distinct personality, an instantly recognizable skyline and some unique architecture – all of which inspire a countless stream of Instagram posts from visitors and locals alike.
 Whether you live in Toronto or you're just passing through, if you’re looking for some of the best spots in Toronto to snap a post-worthy pic, here are 17 of the best.

 Nathan Philips Square

 One of Toronto’s most recognizable landmarks also happens to be one of its most Instagram-worthy sights no matter the season.
-Located across from City Hall, Nathan Philips Square is always a hive of activity whether there’s a special event happening, winter skating going on, a concert, or farmer’s market.
+Located across from City Hall, Nathan Philips Square is always a hive of activity whether there’s a special event happening, winter skating going on, a concert, or a weekly farmer’s market.

 Sunnyside Bathing Pavilion

 This beaux arts-style beauty on Toronto’s waterfront dates back to 1922.
 After having undergone numerous renovations through the decades, the impressive structure lives on and makes for beautiful Instagram shots if you happen to be nearby to soak up the sun at Sunnyside Beach or grab a drink on the lakefront patio at Sunnyside Café.

 Probably one of the prettiest spots to hang out on the sand is Sugar Beach.
 The whimsical pops of pink courtesy of vibrant beach umbrellas make this a particularly photogenic spot.
 You may not be able to swim here, but you can chill out in one of 150 Muskoka chairs with a book or a cold drink.

 Art Gallery of Ontario

 The Art Gallery of Ontario was transformed in 2008 by world-renowned architect Frank Gehry and the results are stunning.
 It’s no surprise that the building’s expansive wood and glass façade shows up on many an Instagram post, as does the beautiful spiral staircase inside.